Clicky

 The color of the key does not matter, they are all the same, some just use a ROM chip or an RFID chip.
 Each key has a unique number that gets assigned to the jet ski and told what type of key it is so when you put it on the Sea-Doo it knows what to do.

-All Sea-Doo keys work as the safety lanyard, one end connects to the Sea-Doo, the other attaches to you.
+All keys work as the safety lanyard, one end connects to the watercraft, the other attaches to you.
 So if you fall off, the engine shuts off.
 If the key is not attached, there is no guarantee the jet ski will spin in a circle, so make sure to connect the lanyard correctly.

 Launch Mode